ISIS headed for 'ash-heap of history, VP Pence says in Europe

-President Trump will consign the terrorist group ISIS "to the ash-heap of history," Vice President Mike Trump said at an international security conference Saturday in Germany.
+The U.S. will consign the terrorist group ISIS "to the ash-heap of history," support NATO and will take a tough stance on Russia, Vice President Mike Pence said at an international security conference on Saturday in Germany.

 "Throughout the Middle East, radical Islamic terrorists have found safe havens — and secured vast resources — that have allowed them to launch attacks here in Europe and inspire attacks in the United States," Pence said, speaking at the Munich Security Conference.